charmed-kubernetes/bundle/fragments/k8s/core/README.md

 This is a minimal Kubernetes cluster composed of the following components and features:

 - Kubernetes (automated deployment, operations, and scaling)
-     - Two-node Kubernetes cluster with one master node and one worker node.
+     - Kubernetes cluster with one master and one worker node.
      - TLS used for communication between nodes for security.
      - A CNI plugin (Flannel)
      - Optional Ingress Controller (on worker)